 MASC Resources

-You may qualify for in-state tuition rates under the Armed Forces Residency Benefit.
+As a military-affiliated student, you may qualify for in-state tuition rates under the Armed Forces Residency Benefit.
 More information is on the Armed Forces Residency page.

 VA Benefits